$J$-holomorphic curves from closed $J$-anti-invariant forms: Finite -dimensional Hausdorff measure

 \item $\forall w \in D$, the derivatives of order $m$ of $Q$ are bounded by $z_m \cdot \rho$, where $z_m$ depends only on $\Omega$ and $J$. \end{itemize} Such diffeomorphisms shall be called $J$-fibre-diffeomorphisms.
 It is important to remark that we can change the direction of these disks by rotating the original Gaussian coordinate chart chosen.
 More precisely given $\kappa \in \mathbb CP^1$ we can choose $Q$ such that $Q(D_0)$ is tangent at the origin to the line determined by $\kappa$.

 Let $u:D \rightarrow M$ be an embedded $J$-holomorphic disk with $x=u(0)$.
-We can further choose the coordinate system such that the almost complex structure $J$ behaves particularly well along the image $u(D)$.
+We can further choose the coordinate system such that the almost complex structure $J$ behaves particularly well along the image $u(D)$, specified below.
 This is essentially a reformulation of the construction on page 903 of \cite{T}.
-This will be used in Lemma \ref{intJdisk2}.
+This will be used in Lemma \ref{intJdisk2} below.

 Let $(\xi,w)$ be the coordinates associated with the above $Q$.
 Since the disks of constant $w$ are $J$-holomorphic the almost complex structure $J$ must decompose, with respect to the splitting $T(D \times D) = TD \oplus TD = \R^2 \oplus \R^2$, as follows: